-The Vancouver Canucks made history in the second round of the NHL Draft, making Jett Woo the highest player ever selected of Chinese descent.
+The Vancouver Canucks made history in the second round of the NHL Draft, making Jett Woo the second-highest player ever selected of Chinese descent.

 While he’s never been to the country, Woo, who was raised in Winnipeg, spent a lot of time growing up with his grandparents, who were born in Canton, China.